What are Kirk Session records?

 Where can I find these records?

-- The relevant local archive usually holds kirk sesssion records for its area
+- The relevant local archive usually holds kirk sesssion records for its area.

 - National Records of Scotland, Edinburgh – digitised records for the established Church of Scotland (and some other denominations).
 You can access these digital copies in some local archives too.
 Follow this link to find out more.

-- There are plans to go online.
+- There are plans for them to go online.

 Kirk session records are not indexed so searching can be time-consuming.
 Names are sometimes written in the margins which is a great help.The content also varies; in some parishes it is mainly financial records that survive.

 If you can’t get to the archives yourself, I can do some paid research for you.
 Contact me.